IsabelFunke/IsabelFunke.github.io/index.md

 ## About Me

 I am a computer vision researcher working on surgical video analysis.
+During my PhD, I developed deep learning-based methods to enable automatic analysis and interpretation of minimally-invasive surgical videos, with applications in the operating room and in simulation-based surgical training.

 ## News